Rajan316/deep-learning/Digit Recognition/MNIST_detect/README.md

 Anaconda is very popular amongst Data Science and Machine Learning communities.

-The scientific computing packeges used in this project are:
+The scientific computing packages used in this project are:

 1. numpy
 2. pandas